• Subscriber Services

 Site powered by Webvision Cloud

-Components of Scheme of Work and Their Importance
+Components of scheme of work and their importance.

 What are the components of scheme of work and their importance to the academic system of the school.
 A scheme of work is a kind of plan that outlines all the learning to be covered over a given period of time (usually a term or a whole school year).